-The F2-08AD-2 Analog Input requires 16 discrete input points.
+The F2-08AD-2 Analog Input appears as a 16-point discrete input module.
 The module can be installed in any slot of a DL205 system.
 The available power budget and discrete I/O points are the limiting factors.
 Check the user manual for the CPU model and I/O base being used for more information regarding power budget and number of local, local expansion or remote I/O points.